 Depending on the structure of the beneficiary designation, it is possible for multiple beneficiaries of a single retirement plan to obtain separate account treatment, which means that each beneficiary will have his, her or its own applicable distribution period after the participant's death.
 To obtain separate account treatment for separately named beneficiaries, a separate account must be established and maintained for each individual beneficiary by December 31 of the year following the year of the participant's death, bearing its own pro rata share of gains and losses and otherwise separately accounted for to comply with the regulations.
-In general, separate account treatment is not available to the beneficiaries of a single trust (but see earlier discussion of an AMBT formed when the trust named as beneficiary of the participant's plan is divided immediately on the participant's death).
+In general, separate account treatment is not available to the beneficiaries of a single trust (but see earlier discussion regarding the exception for the Type I AMBT).
 Thus, to insure separate account treatment in the case of multiple trusts that will be the beneficiaries of the participant's retirement plan, it is best to name the separate trusts or sub-trusts directly in the beneficiary designation, rather than naming a single trust (such as a revocable trust) that by its terms divides into separate sub-trusts for separate beneficiaries on the participant's death.